faiz786/MostPopularNews/README.md

 # Most Popular News

-Most Popular News is an Android application consuming the [NY Times API](https://developer.nytimes.com/) to display most popular news over the last 1,7 or 30 days.
+Most Popular News is an Android application consuming the [NY Times API](https://developer.nytimes.com/) to display most popular news over the last 7 days.
 The app follows clean architecture principles and uses MVVM with the Android architecture components dependency injection is used in application using Hilt Library.